Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 “Focusing on the whole person to maximize health and wellness for life.”

 Although most people use the terms feelings and emotions interchangeably, there is a difference between feelings and emotions.
 Feelings are the sensory experiences in one’s body activated through the autonomic nervous system.
-As we are all made up of an elaborate electrical energy system, another way we can look at e-motions is to think of it as energy in motion.
-Emotions are generally considered to be how one expresses what they are feeling.
+As we are all made up of an elaborate electrical energy system, another way we can look at e-motions is to think of them as energy in motion.
+Emotions are generally considered to be how one expresses what one is feeling.

 Researchers categorize between eight and twelve basic emotions: joy, interest/excitement, surprise, sadness, anger, disgust, contempt, fear, shame, and guilt.
 Some psychologists include love as a basic emotion.
 All other feeling words are considered a variation or a combination of these basic emotions.
 It has been noted, rather ironically, that there is only one positive basic emotion—joy; interest/excitement and surprise could fall into either the positive or negative side of the scale.

 Emotional style is how you interact with others and how you handle stress.
 Your emotional style is your instinctive emotional reaction to situations.
 Mike and Karen Gosling suggest that there are only two emotional styles—avoidant or reactive, otherwise known as the ‘fight or flight’ response.

 Most people believe that emotions are caused by events.
 They are in fact caused by our interpretations of events, sometimes so quickly as to be below the level of consciousness.
 How we think about something greatly affects what we feel, also, how we think about ourselves and the situation will determine how we express what we are feeling.